ic-27/stm32f4-spectrum-analyzer/README.md

   <img src="https://github.com/ic-27/stm32f4-spectrum-analyzer/blob/master/misc/readme_files/python_audio_spectrum_analyzer.png" width="370"/>
 </p>

+I first started out writing the audio spectrum analyzer in python to establish a base "truth."
+It was much easier to code and debug in python first, and then approach programming it on the STM32F4 discovery board.
+The python program was useful in debugging what was wrong with my implementation on the STM32F4, such as discovering that I needed to skip the first 44 bytes of a wav file since it was metadata.

 ## Task List ##
   - [x] Write audio spectrum analyzer in python
   - [x] Integrate libopencm3 open source HAL